twse/random-stuff/README.md

 * **EasyPaint** by Nikita Grishko et al. to Danish, Dutch, Finnish, German, Hungarian, Italian, Korean, Polish, Portuguese (Brazil), Spanish, Swedish and Turkish (UTF-8).
 In the distribution only Chinese (Simplified), Czech, French and Russian translations are spread.
 * **SPFig** by Pierre Santoni to Dutch (CP850).
 In the distribution only English and French translations are spread.
 * **Tinke** by Benito Palacios Sánchez to Czech, Dutch, Korean, Portuguese (Brazil) and Russian (UTF-8).
 In the distribution only English, French, Italian and Spanish translations for user interface and English, French and Spanish translations for plugins are spread.

+# Proprietary software credits used in icon collection (see above for freeware, open source, public domain and shareware credits)
+“bob’s game” uses Coherent UI™ user interface technology.
+Copyright 2012-2016 Coherent Labs.
+All Rights Reserved.

+Copyright in IKinema Runtime is owned by or licensed to IKinema Ltd. All rights reserved.